KacobJeith/HeepDev/Server/README.md

 * SendToClient:(ClientAddress,Data) - Send data to another client via the server

 * UpdateControl:(ControlName,ControlValue) - Update a control on the server.
 This is mostly for display purposes

-* GetQueuedControlData: - Return a list of control updates in tuples ex.
-ControlName,ControlValue;ControlName2,ControlValue2;